-***
+What needs to happen next?

-The data on decoupling across all 50 U.S. states and the District of Columbia are important because they add to the accumulating evidence that places can sever the historical link between economic growth and carbon emissions.
+The data on decoupling across all 50 U.S. states and the District of Columbia add to the accumulating evidence that places can sever the historical link between economic growth and carbon emissions.

-Much more rigorous analysis is needed to understand the many factors that are shaping decoupling state by state and city by city—including policy and fuel sourcing decisions.
+Much more rigorous analysis is needed to understand the many factors that are shaping decoupling state by state and city by city—including policy and fuel-sourcing decisions.

-Nevertheless, these data represent an encouraging development: They highlight the power of fuel change, technology change, and public policy to reduce in relatively short order the emissions required to generate each unit of economic output.
-In so doing, the trends detailed here highlight genuine progress toward environmental responsibility.
+Nevertheless, these data represent an encouraging development: fuel change, technology change, and public policy can reduce in relatively short order the emissions required to generate each unit of economic output.
+The trends detailed here highlight genuine progress toward environmental responsibility.

-With that said, the shift towards decoupling across a majority of U.S. states can only be viewed as an initial start towards the needed levels of decarbonization.
+Yet in terms of the challenge ahead, the shift toward decoupling across a majority of U.S. states can only be viewed as a beginning.
 For one thing, not enough states are making enough progress at decarbonizing their economies.
-For another, what progress has been made has been made largely thanks to the one-time opportunity of switching to natural gas, which remains an interim fuel, not a zero-carbon solution.
+For another, what progress has been made has been made largely thanks to the one-time opportunity of switching to natural gas, which is an interim fuel and not a zero-carbon solution.

-Given that, the scale of the needed work ahead underscores the need for greatly increased policy action and much stronger investments in technology innovation.

-Smart and aggressive policies actions are going to be essential—both at the state and federal levels.
+The essential next step is greatly increased policy action and much stronger investments in technology innovation, both at the state and federal levels.

-At the federal level, the strong relationship between coal consumption and carbon emissions highlights the importance of effectively implementing the Environmental Protection Agency’s Clean Power Plan (CPP).
-Continuing to reduce states’ use of coal generation and managing the continued retirement of the coal plants is a critical first step toward transforming the power system.
-At the same time, the importance of nuclear power in many states’ progress combined with the continued reluctance of the private sector to invest in it given the low price of natural gas underscores the need for strong federal engagement.
-Federal authorities should take steps—in partnership with state and local regulatory authorities—to ensure with production payments and other supports both the continued operation of the existing U.S. fleet and the possibility of new plants coming on line, all subject to continued compliance with prevailing safety and environmental rules.
+At the federal level, the strong relationship between coal consumption and carbon emissions highlights the importance of effectively implementing the Environmental Protection Agency’s Clean Power Plan.
+Continuing to reduce states’ use of coal generation and managing the continued retirement of coal plants is a critical first step toward transforming the power system.
+At the same time, the importance of nuclear power in many states’ progress combined with the continued reluctance of the private sector to invest in nuclear, given the low price of natural gas, underscores the need for strong federal engagement.
 Much innovation in business models and economic efficiency is going to be needed to help the nation’s existing fleet of nuclear plants survive.
+Federal authorities should take steps—in partnership with state and local regulatory authorities—to use production payments and other supports to ensure the continued operation of plants and the possibility of new plants coming on line.

-At the state level, which is inordinately important in managing emissions given America’s federalism, many other policy choices are going to be equally important.
-Renewable portfolio standards (RPS), for example, have already played an important role in increasing the production of energy from renewable sources in many states.
-Looking forward, the important role of nuclear power in decarbonization underscores the importance of state-level regulatory support on that front.
-More states need to expressly include nuclear energy in their renewable energy plans and more should consider ways that might further subsidize struggling nuclear plans as New York recently has done.
-Long to short, it is going to be critical that states exert themselves to help ensure that the nation retains and ultimately expands its ability to obtain larger amounts of carbon-free electricity from existing and new nuclear plants.
-Enlightened renewables development and utility oversight will also be crucial.
+Policy choices at the state level are going to be equally important.
+Renewable portfolio standards, for example, have already played an important role in increasing the production of energy from renewable sources in many states.
+Looking forward, the important role of nuclear power in decarbonization underscores the importance of state-level regulatory support.
+More states need to expressly include nuclear energy in their renewable energy plans, and more states should consider, as New York has done recently, ways that might further subsidize struggling nuclear plants.

-In any event, all states can and should advance smart regulatory frameworks for decarbonizing their economies without fearing that their actions will inevitably depress economic growth.
+In any event, all states can and should advance smart regulatory frameworks for decarbonizing their economies without fearing that their actions will depress economic growth.